On this page:

 North Asia (China, Japan and Republic of Korea)

 Cooperation in education, training and research is a major component of the bilateral relationships between Australia and our North Asian partners.
 Australia has a long history of education collaboration with China, Japan and the Republic of Korea, with a strong focus on policy dialogue, information sharing and partnerships to achieve mutual benefits.
-The education and research relationship between Australia and China spans more than forty years with a strong focus on policy dialogue, information sharing and partnerships to achieve mutually beneficial outcomes.
+The education and research relationship between Australia and China spans more than 40 years with a strong focus on policy dialogue, information sharing and partnerships to achieve mutually beneficial outcomes.
 The Australia-Japan partnership is mature and fundamentally important to both countries strategic and economic interests.
 Underpinning this closeness is a long history of engagement on education, which can be drawn on to increase university-industry engagement, research capabilities and student and academic mobility.
-The Republic of Korea is a strong partner of Australia’s, as marked by 60 years of diplomatic relations and upgrade of the relationship to a strategic partnership.
-Australia and ROK can build on our longstanding relations to collaborate for mutual benefit on shared education and research challenges.
+The Republic of Korea is a strong partner of Australia’s, as marked by over 60 years of diplomatic relations and upgrade of the relationship to a strategic partnership.
+Australia and Republic of Korea can build on our longstanding relations to collaborate for mutual benefit on shared education and research challenges.
 Our bilateral relationships with these countries provide important economic benefits, institutional linkages and underpins Australia’s strong people-to-people connections with these countries.

 - Strengthening government-to-government engagement in areas of mutual priority